kmorcinek/TS-web-cards-helper/README.md

 ===============
 I usually play online using vassal engine.

-Current version is hosted at http://angelo.hostingasp.pl/index.html (its playable but under development)
+Current version is hosted at
+http://angelo.hostingasp.pl/index.html and http://angelo.hostingasp.pl/map.html (its playable but under development)